siva-03/ArtView-Aligner/README.md

 ![Screenshot](./report_images/labeling.png)

 ## YOLO:
 The YOLOv5 model provided by Ultralytics was trained on the dataset for 100 epochs obtaining an mAP(IoU = 0.5) of 96.7% and an mAP(IoU = 0.5 : 0.95) of 82.6%.
-An example detection on is shown below.
+An example detection is shown below.

 ![Screenshot](./report_images/BB.jpg)